-Car insurance groups are numbered one to 50, buying a car in a low insurance group is the best way to lower car insurance for young drivers
+Car insurance groups are numbered one to 50, a car in a low group is the best way to lower car insurance.

 Every car sold in the UK receives a car insurance group between 1 and 50 using research conducted by Thatcham.